PranavChainani/Papers/README.md

 Detailed specification and analysis of execution techniques for a conceptual product: The Laptop Charger Shield.
 Used Computer Aided Design to create a 3D model of the product.
 [Design Specifcation for Charger Shield](https://github.com/PranavChainani/Papers/blob/84708539539d4e3bf2edc9fe7009b89c3a523a7b/ChargerShieldDesignSpec.pdf)

-## Paper: The Impact of Light on the Broning Process of Apples
+## Paper: The Impact of Light on the Browning Process of Apples
 Used linear regression to analyze the correlation between light absorption and the discoloration of an apple.
 Controlled experiments and data analysis using a Colorimeter and its software.
 [The Impact of Light on the Browning Process of Apples](https://github.com/PranavChainani/Papers/blob/25752159c7e107f81b7fbed0547cfd006f25ec91/BrowningApples.pdf)